 MenQuadfi® is approved for use in individuals 2 years and older.
 This helps to protect an expanded age group.
 Our choice in using MenQuadfi® is related to lowering costs for patients and ease of administration.

 The meningitis B vaccine protects against a less common strain of meningococcal disease.
 Healthcare providers recommend this vaccine to patients with certain conditions (damaged/removed spleens, rare genetic disorders) or patients taking certain medications (Solaris).
 It is also recommended when patients are identified as part of a population at increased risk of exposure due to an active serogroup B meningococcal outbreak.

 This vaccine is not required by KU but it is recommended.
 Many healthcare providers, including Watkins Health Services, offer this vaccine.

 The vaccine is well tolerated.
-Common side effects from MENVEO® include pain and redness at the injection site, headache, muscle pain, fatigue, nausea, and fainting.
-In infants under 2 years old, persistent crying, sleepiness, and diarrhea were also observed.
+Common side effects from MenQuadfi® include pain and redness at the injection site, headache, muscle pain, fatigue, nausea, and fainting.
 Sometimes fainting is accompanied by falling with injury.
 Other side effects can also occur.